Skip to main content

 Luke 10:41 (Martha)

-"And answering, the Lord said to her, Martha, Martha, you are anxious and troubled about many things."
+"But answering Jesus said to her, Martha, Martha, you are anxious and troubled about many things."

 Luke 22:44 (Jesus in Gethsemane)

-"And coming to be in agony, He prayed more intently, and His sweat came to be as drops of blood falling down onto the earth."
+"And coming to be in agony, He prayed more intently.
+And His sweat came to be as drops of blood falling down onto the earth."

 Even the Savior felt deep distress, yet He responded with prayer, not with denial.